fraktalio/fmodel-rust/README.md

 delegate the command to the decider which can produce new state as a result.
 New state is then stored via `StateRepository.save` async function.

+It is a formalization of the state stored information system.

 ## View

 `View`  is a datatype that represents the event handling algorithm, responsible for translating the events into